chili-chips-ba/openeye-CamSI/README.md

 The goals of this development are to deliver complete camera video pipeline for three popular hi-rez imaging sensors:
  - `2-lane RPiV2.1`, based on Sony IMX219, in `1280x720P@60Hz` RGB888 - `HD`
  - `4-lane OneInchEye`, based on Sony IMX283, in `1920x1080P@30Hz` RGB888 - `FHD`
- - `2-lane OV2740`, in a TBD "Webcam" setup for Lukas Henkel's [openLaptop](https://resources.altium.com/p/open-source-laptop-part-one) project
+ - `2-lane OV2740`, in a TBD "Webcam" setup for Lukas Henkel's [openLaptop](https://resources.altium.com/p/open-source-laptop-part-one)

-The intent is to do it in mature and affordable <b>Artix7 FPGA</b>, by using its <b>IBUFDS, IDELAY, ISERDES</b> primitives for the camera front-end.
+The intent is to do it for mature and affordable <b>Artix7 FPGA</b>, by using its <b>IBUFDS, IDELAY, ISERDES</b> primitives in the camera front-end.
 These primitives are available in all IOBs, hence ubiquitous, relatively easy to work with, and already supported by opensource PNR tool for Xilinx Series7.
 This also allows future reduction of the total solution cost by migrating to [Spartan7](https://www.xilinx.com/video/fpga/spartan-7-technical-overview.html?_ga=2.252819658.271111311.1715447274-1421952438.1715447272), which does not have GTP transceivers (aka "true SerDes").

 >To be clear -- We don't plan on using any of the 3rd party D-PHY front-end silicon devices specified in [XAPP894](https://github.com/chili-chips-ba/openeye-CamSI/blob/main/0.doc/Xilinx/MIPI/xapp894-d-phy-solutions.pdf).
-Moreover, we don't even use the passive signal conditioning networks that Xilinx is recommending.
+Moreover, we won't even use the passive signal conditioning networks that Xilinx is recommending.
 Instead, our objective is to achieve robust *Signal Integrity* (SI) and flawless HD/FHD video flow by pulling-in only on-chip resources.

 This brings about multiple challenges.
 Compared to [StereoNinja's](https://github.com/StereoNinja/StereoNinjaFPGA) original work, which was for LatticeSemi ECP5 FPGA, our target device does not come with D-PHY receiver circuit *(no wonder why Artix7 costs less* :innocent:*)*.

 On top of it, we are doing it on meager internal-to-FPGA BRAM budget, without expending much storage.
 In other words, PSRAM, SDRAM, DDR or similar external chips are NOT called to rescue.
-That's a major upgrade to StereoNinja's design, who realized end-to-end, camera-to-monitor streaming only for the 640x480 VGA, and only in Grayscale, far below our vibrant RG888 color palette of HD and FHD quality.
+That's a major upgrade to StereoNinja's design, who realized end-to-end, camera-to-monitor streaming for only 640x480 VGA, and only in Grayscale, far below our vibrant RG888 color palette and HD/FHD quality.

 >This design is simpler and more affordable, hence uniquely appealing to the makers.
 It also paves a path to a cost-efficient openLaptop camera subsystem.

-It is indeed NLnet's objective for this project to bring StereoNinja's pioneering work to an order of magnitude higher performance and functionality level.
+It is indeed the NLnet's objective for this project to bring StereoNinja's pioneering work to an order of magnitude higher performance and functionality level.

 On the video feed sink side, we plan to showcase real-time streaming to:
  - **HDMI** monitor
  - **1Gbps Ethernet**, using UDP packets, rendered on a PC with [VLC Player](https://www.videolan.org)

 The follow on "Webcam" project (aka Phase2) is to add **UVC** (USB2.0 Video Class) to this list.
-In prep for this future work, we plan to develop these add-on functions:
+In prep for this future work, we plan to develop a number of add-on functions:
  - `Image Signal Processing (ISP) 4 Webcam` - White Balance, Color Correction, Gamma Correction
  - `Video Compression 4 Webcam` - JPEG *(not needed for 1GE.
 But, compression is a must-have for the 1024P@30Hz over USB2)*

 While our design is pushing Artix7 to its limits, it's these very silicon limits that stand in the way of getting more from the given imaging sensors.
 Recall that even StereoNinja's generally faster and better LatticeSemi FPGA cannot generate HDMI at 1920x1080@60Hz.

-Using Vivado tool chain, we were able to bring this design to the point where the only factor preventing further resolution increase became the *Max Specified Toggle Rate* that's realistically possible with Artix7 I/O structures and clock distribution networks.
+Using Vivado tool chain, we were able to bring this design to the point where the only remaining factor preventing further resolution increase is the *Max Specified Toggle Rate* for Artix7 I/O structures and clock distribution networks.

-## *Objective II - Improve opensource eco-system 4 Xilinx*
+## *Objective II - Add to opensource ecosystem 4 Xilinx*

-We intend to put to use [openXC7](https://github.com/openXC7) toolkit, including its web-based CI/CD flow.
+We intend to use [openXC7](https://github.com/openXC7) toolkit, including its web-based CI/CD flow.
 That's both for the security of images taken, and to help openXC7 attain the level of robustness found in commercial / proprietary CAE tools, Xilinx Vivado in particular.
 In that sense, OpenEye-CamSI is the continuation of our [TetriSaraj](https://github.com/chili-chips-ba/openXC7-TetriSaraj), which was the first openXC7 test case for a design more complex than a mere blinky.

 >Our goal is to bring to the light issues that arrive from openXC7's first-ever exposure to demanding, cutting-edge designs like this one.

 It is important to note that, in its current state, openXC7 is rather immature, without even the basic timing awareness, yet alone timing-driven optimizations.
 It has never been used for designs that push the underlying silicon to the max.
 The as-is openXC7 is simply not adequate for proper timing closure.

 While another project is underway and looking to plug this major opensource STA gap, it won't be ready for our Phase1.
 We're therefore planning Phase2 and Phase3, hoping to try this new timing closure prowess...
-Stress-testing, congesting, overwhelming it, all for the sake of making it more amenable to higher Utilization and Fmax metrics with silicon at hand.
+Stress-testing, congesting, overwhelming it, all for the sake of making it more amenable to realizing higher Utilization and Fmax metrics with silicon at hand.

-The choice of our development platform was governed by the benefit for the greater ecosystem.
+The choice of our development platform was governed by the benefit for the greater community.
 The boards were selected for their opensource [CRUVI](https://github.com/micro-FPGA/CRUVI/blob/master/docs/CRUVI_Specification.pdf) connectivity spec.
 Yes, they are hardly used and don't come with support collateral found on the more popular hardware platforms.
 That's exactly why we opted for them!

 We have indeed come across quite a few board problems and idiosyncrasies, spending a fair amount of time chasing issues that simply should not have been there.
 Still, since those are both opensource and EU products, this extra effort was for a good cause.
-We are certain that this project will help increase their visibility and boost their acceptance rate among open makers.
+We are certain that this project will help increase their visibility, and boost their acceptance rate among open makers.

-## *Play1 : Groundwork*
+## *Execution Play 1 : Foundations*
 - [x] Familiarize with [Trenz](https://github.com/chili-chips-ba/openeye-CamSI/tree/main/0.doc/Trenz) hardware platform: Connectivity, clocking, power, etc.
 - [x] Bring up Blinky on Trenz
 >___
 - [x] Standalone HDMI image generation: 1280x720P@60Hz  RGB888 (HD)
 - [x] Standalone HDMI image generation: 1920x1080P@30Hz RGB888 (FHD@30Hz)
 - [x] Standalone HDMI image generation: 1920x1080P@60Hz RGB888 (FHD@60Hz).
-Established that FHD@60Hz is not physically possible with given silicon
+Established that FHD@60Hz is physically impossible with given silicon
 >___
 - [x] Experiments with IMX219 configuration and resolution options
 - [x] Sniff Raspberry Pie interactions with Camera